pelegavraham/RobotBPDocs/source/build.rst

 * "Temperature AM2301"

-The ports of the gorve pi are A0-A2 and D0-D8
+The ports of the grove pi are A0-A2 and D0-D8

 Example
 ----------